1st lawsuit filed against Pat Fitzgerald and Northwestern leaders stemming from a hazing scandal

 Stinar represented about 200 of the 1,050 people who shared in a $490 million financial settlement last year with the University of Michigan after saying they were sexually assaulted by a late sports doctor, Robert Anderson.
 The attorney also had clients among the hundreds of victims of sexual abuse by former Michigan State University and USA Gymnastics doctor Larry Nassar and were part of a $380 million settlement in late 2021.

 “It’s disgusting that this conduct is continuing into 2022,” Stinar said.
-“We fully intend to hold those that were involved, that knew, that enabled accountable, and hold the university accountable as well.”
+“We fully intend to hold those that were involved, that knew, that enabled, and hold the university accountable as well.”

 Northwestern may eventually join a long list of American universities that have made large payouts following accusations of sexual abuse.